CHME5137/DiscoverFunTimes/04-python-packages.md

 my_figure.pdf
 ```

 OK - it's there!
-You can retrieve it using some SCP or SFTP commands, or preferably a client with a nice GUI (my favorite is currently [Forklift](http://www.binarynights.com/forklift/) but there are many good free ones to choose from).
+You can retrieve it using some SCP or SFTP commands, or preferably a client with a nice GUI (my favorite is currently [Forklift](http://www.binarynights.com/forklift/) but there are many good free ones to choose from.
+I used [Cyberduck](https://cyberduck.io/) for a while.)